 As Batman looked around the lab, he quickly came to some conclusions.
 “I’m glad you left things the way they were when you came here after Dr. Sullivan’s call,” he said.
 “I take it you are living elsewhere now?”

-Tin piped up and said, “We h-have a condo.
-It’s got a y-yard and everything!“
+Tin piped up and said, “We h-have an apartment in Manhattan. (*) It’s got a b-balcony with a small garden, and everything!”

 Tina said, “Tin grows the prettiest flowers there!”